BackofenLab/B2_01_hidden_markov_models/README.md

 ### _Exercise 1 - Two kind of dice_

 A casino uses two kinds of dice: 98% of dice are fair and 2% are loaded.
-The loadd die has a probability of 0.5 to show number six and probability 0.1 for the numbers one to five.
+The loaded die has a probability of 0.5 to show number six and probability 0.1 for the numbers one to five.

 **a)** When we pick up a die from a table at random, what is the probability of rolling a six?